jaiarobotics/jaiabot-hydro/src/web/README.md

 -   `jedConfig`, which contains build options specific to JED
 -   `jccConfig`, which contains build options specific to JCC

-When invoked, the correct options are chosen depending on the build mode provided, and bot `JCC` and `JED` are built.
+When invoked, the correct options are chosen depending on the build mode provided, and both `JCC` and `JED` are built.

 ### TypeScript